 4. My personal fingernails-on-the-chalkboard moment?
 I can't stand the sound of styrofoam rubbing against cardboard--unfortunate for me because almost every electronic item I purchase is packaged that way.

 5. On a canoe trip through the Honey Island Swamp, butterflies, attracted to my botanical shampoo thought my head was a designated landing strip.
 The top of my head was soon a-flutter with a gorgeous array of the colorful insects.
-If only I had a picture of my beautiful butterfly hat!
+If only I had a picture of my butterfly chapeau!

 6. The day I gave my heart to Jesus, I was instantly delivered from nicotine!
 I never ever craved or smoked another cigarette or had withdrawals.
 God delivered my soul and took away my addiction to nicotine and I will be forever grateful to Him.